seabus0316/GeoFS-flightradar/readme.md

 [![License](https://img.shields.io/badge/License-MIT%20License-green.svg)](https://opensource.org/license/MIT)

 # How to use?
-Install the user.js and It will send your position info to the atc screen press"W" to hide the ui
+Install the receiver.user.js and It will load the latest script.
+The script can send your position info to the atc screen press"W" to hide the ui

 ATC Screen url: https://geofs-flightradar.duckdns.org/